Cozy Peach Kitchen

 Two slices of cornbread stacked on each other with syrup being drizzled on top

-This was one of the very first recipes on my blog.
-Sweet vs unsweet cornbread is a big debate, so I'll start off this blog post front and center: this is a sweet cornbread.
+Vegan cornbread was one of the very first recipes on my blog because I make it so often.
+Sweet vs unsweet cornbread is a big debate, so I'll start off this blog post front and center: this is a sweet vegan cornbread.

 While I live in Georgia and have for the majority of my life, my family is originally from the Midwest, where sugar is always an ingredient in cornbread and Jiffy mix belongs at every family meal.
 You can read more on the history of southern cornbread and the sweet vs unsweet debate if this sort of thing interests you.